 I am an ordained Reverend.
 Rev. is short for that title.
 I celebrate weddings all over Ireland.
 Thus The Roving Rev!

 What does your fee include?

 The Roving Rev’s fee is, for the most part, all-inclusive.
 It includes:

-* initial consult of 30 minutes in-person at home office or mutually convenient coffee shop or hotel lounge or initial video chat.
+* initial consult of 30 minutes via phone/video or in-person at home office or mutually convenient hotel lounge .

 * multiple communications via video chat, email, text message and/or phone.

 * special presentations such as unity candle, rose, sand, etc. (materials supplied by couple)

 * translation of any or entire ceremony into French or Spanish

 * set wedding playlist on iPhone or IPod and played on Bose speaker (upon request and site permitting)

 – live streaming of the ceremony may be possible to a relative who cannot be present via Zoom.